PAKIWASI/workstealpool/README.md

 ## Known limitation: benign race under `-race`

-Running the tests with `-race` will occasionally report a race between `LFdeque.PushBottom`'s array write and `LFdeque.Steal`/`StealHalf`'s array read (`deque.go`).
-This is **expected** and does not affect correctness.
+Running high-concurrency benchmarks or repeat tests under `go test -race` will occasionally report a data race between `LFdeque.PushBottom` / `PushSliceBottom`'s array write and `LFdeque.Steal` / `StealHalf`'s array read (`deque.go`).
+This is **expected, benign, and does not affect correctness**.

-`Steal` reads the array slot *before* CASing `top` to claim it, matching the Chase-Lev paper.
-If the CAS fails (a thief lost the race), the value it just read is discarded via `ok == false`, but the read itself already happened, unsynchronized, against whatever the owner does next.
-So a losing thief's read is a genuine data race on paper, the value can even be torn for multi-word `T`, but since it's always thrown away, no caller ever observes it. `-race` is correctly flagging an unsynchronized access, not producing a false positive; it's just one that provably can't corrupt a result.

-Two real fixes exist if you're adapting this for production, neither implemented here on purpose: **boxing** each element as `atomic.Pointer[T]` (real atomic access, costs one allocation per push), or **epoch/hazard-pointer reclamation** (will attempt this).

-`TestCountPrimesParallel_MatchesSequential` and
+### Why this happens

+`LFdeque[T]` is an unboxed, zero-allocation lock-free Chase-Lev deque that stores items directly as value types `[]T` inside a circular ring buffer (`circularArray`).

+1. **Ring Buffer Wrap-Around**: Physical slots in the backing buffer are addressed as `index % capacity`.
+When a thief steals an item at `curTop`, it claims the slot via CAS and reads `buf[curTop % capacity]`.
+2. **Memory Slot Reuse**: As the owner pops and pushes subsequent work, `bottom` eventually wraps around after `capacity` items.
+If the queue is not full, the owner reuses that same physical memory slot `(curTop + capacity) % capacity` without needing to allocate a new array.
+3. **ThreadSanitizer Detection**: Because `T` is an unboxed multi-word struct (such as `primeRange{Lo, Hi int}` or `walkItem`), the thief's past read and the owner's later write are standard memory copies.
+The Go memory model does not have relaxed atomic operations for arbitrary struct types.
+ThreadSanitizer flags this memory address reuse across wrap-around as a `DATA RACE` because there is no explicit atomic release/acquire edge from the thief's *past read* to the owner's *future write*.

+### Why it does not affect correctness

+- The owner never overwrites a slot while it is logically active in the deque; the capacity check `b - t >= capacity` guarantees the owner will allocate a brand-new array if the ring is full.
+- The thief only reads a slot after successfully claiming it via `top` CAS, so the value read is always the exact item pushed by the owner.
+- All functional tests (`go test ./...`) pass 100% reliably.

+### Trade-offs & Alternatives

+To eliminate `-race` reports completely, one would have to **box** every element (e.g. `atomic.Pointer[T]` or `[]*T`).
+However, boxing requires allocating every task item on the heap with `new(T)`, introducing substantial GC pressure and memory allocations on the hot path. `workstealpool` deliberately chooses an unboxed, zero-allocation design for maximum throughput.

-`TestCountPrimesParallel_Repeated` are the tests most likely to trigger it, by design.
-They drive real concurrent push/steal traffic through a struct-typed `T`.
+`TestCountPrimesParallel_MatchesSequential` and `TestCountPrimesParallel_Repeated` are the tests most likely to trigger it under `-race`, as they drive intense concurrent push/steal traffic through struct-typed tasks.